OllyK/chimp-tools/README.md

 ## Detect crystal positions for images in a directory using a trained Mask-R-CNN network

 The script `detect_folder.py` is used to detect positions of crystals in a folder of drop images using a Mask-R-CNN based object detector.
-It takes several command-line arguments:
+Model weights for a network trained to detect crystals can be found [here](https://doi.org/10.5281/zenodo.11164788) and model weights to detect crystals and drops can be found [here](https://doi.org/10.5281/zenodo.11165195).
+The script several command-line arguments:

 `--MODEL_PATH`: This is the path to the pre-trained model file.
 This argument is required.